erikjan22/Scalable-Slack-cluster/README.md

 # ACC-grp6
 QTL as a service (QTLaaS), a cloud service for genetic analysis

-### Setup
+### Setup and run REST API
 In order to run the service one first need to create a instance and using super user privalage do the following:
 1. Clone the repo `https://github.com/QTLaaS/QTLaaS.git` to the home directory on the instance
+2. From the home directory, run the command: `cd QTLaaS && source ansible_install.sh && cd ..`
-2. Clone the repo `https://github.com/MrHed/ACC-grp6.git` to the home directory of the instance
+3. Clone the repo `https://github.com/MrHed/ACC-grp6.git` to the home directory of the instance
+4. From the home directory, run the command: `cd ACC-grp6 && source SNIC.sh && python3 run.py`
+5. The Flask

 To run the Flask app: